ATAGIT87/webapp-demo/README.md

 The backend verifies them against DynamoDB.

-If successful, the username is stored in localStorage, and the user is redirected to chat.html.
+On success, username is saved in localStorage and user is redirected to chat.html.

 💬 Chat (chat.html)

-The app connects to the backend using Socket.IO.
+The client connects to the backend via Socket.IO.

-Messages are sent in realtime and broadcast to all connected clients.
+Messages are broadcast in realtime to all connected users.

-User’s own messages are styled differently (right-aligned).
+The user's own messages are styled differently (right-aligned).

 Clicking Logout clears localStorage and redirects back to the signin page.

 📱 Mobile-Friendly Design

-The layout is fully responsive using CSS Flexbox and viewport scaling.
+Fully responsive layout using Flexbox and viewport units

-Chat messages and buttons are touch-optimized for mobile users.
+Touch-optimized buttons and inputs

+Automatically scales for small screens

 🧰 Technologies Used
 Tool / Library	Purpose